Ardahan: Modern

 In 1986 a brief description of the fortress was published.
 The original late antique/medieval walls of Ardahan Kalesi were extensively rebuilt several times and in the 19th they were adapted to accommodate small cannons.

 In 1960, Ardahan's population stood at 7,228 and was populated by both Kurds and Turks.

-According to a 2021 poll, approximately half the population was of Turkish and the other half was of Kurdish origin.

 Demographics

 Geography

 Ardahan is situated in northeastern Turkey, close to the border with Georgia.
 It lies on the upper course of the river Kura, south of the Yalnızçam Mountains.
 The town consists of 7 quarters: Halilefendi, Karagöl, Kaptanpaşa, Yenimahalle, Gürçayir, Atatürk and Inönü.

 Climate

-Ardahan has a humid continental climate (Köppen: Dfb, Trewartha: Dc), bordering on an alpine subarctic (Köppen: Dfc, Trewartha: Ec) climate on higher elevations, with brief, mild summers and very cold winters.
+Ardahan has a humid continental climate (Köppen: Dfb, Trewartha: Dclc), bordering on a subarctic climate (Köppen: Dfc, Trewartha: Eclc) on higher elevations, with brief, mild summers and very cold winters.

 Summers are mild to warm during daytime, but turn colder nocturnally.
 Because of this, temperatures below freezing have been recorded every month of the year.
 It is also frequently rainy most of the year, especially in spring and summer.

 Winters are quite snowy with snow cover lasting from late October to mid April.
 Although it does snow in September and May, accumulating snowfall is rare.
 On rarer occasions, it has also snowed in summer months, such as the snowfall in August 2013.
 The highest recorded snow thickness was 113 cm (44.5 inches) on 30 January 1968.